 This year I’ll be rotating out my go-to Greek style marinade more often for this flavorful marinade.
 You can’t go wrong with either recipe.
 Both are great with a side of grilled stuffed mushrooms that you all love so much.
 I love this Grilled Vegetable Salad with Goat Cheese, too.

 Needed for this recipe:

-- beer — I like a light (in color) beer with a lot of flavor, IPAs work great in this recipe, and I if I remember correctly, the photographed chicken was marinated in Dos Equis.
+- beer — I like a light (in color) beer with a lot of flavor, IPAs work great in this recipe, and the photographed chicken was marinated in Dos Equis.

 - garlic powder

 - cayenne powder